by Spencer Grey

 If you dab at too high a temperature, you’re simply combusting the concentrate.
 Aside from ruining flavor, you creating a hard black deposit that’s pretty much the same thing as the resin that builds up in a hand pipe.
 It’s nasty, difficult to clean and has no potential for reuse.

 On the other hand, if you let the temperature drop too low, you’ll end up with un-vaporized concentrate that re-condenses in the joint and chamber(s) of your rig.
 This stuff is called reclaim, and it’s great to reuse for cooking or even dabbing a second time.
-If you’re interested in collecting your reclaim, read our piece on that right here.
+If you’re interested in collecting your reclaim, read our piece on that in our dab reclaim blog.
 But, if you just want it out of your rig and aren’t interested in keeping it, read on!

 Here’s what you’ll need: hot water, coarse salt, q-tips, cotton balls, and 91% isopropyl alcohol.
 Some people suggest using acetone, but DO NOT DO THIS.
 Acetone does technically work better than isopropyl alcohol for getting the gunk out, but it’s hard on the nose, and may leave a residue in your rig.
 Not to mention that it’s extremely flammable, generally recognized as toxic through extended skin contact, and will strip any logos and paint off your pipe.
 Just don't do it.